tyler-smith/bitcoin-abc/doc/rapidcheck.md

     [...]
     ```

-4. Build Bitcoin ABC with RapidCheck.
+4. Build Bitcoin Cash with RapidCheck.

     Now you can run `ninja check` to build and run the unit tests, including the
     property-based tests.
 You can also build and run a single test by using